GridOPTICS/GridPACK/docs/markdown/required/PETSC.md

 Computation (PETSc)][http://www.mcs.anl.gov/petsc/index.html) for parallel linear algebra, and linear and nonlinear system solvers.
 The PETSc interface tends to change a bit as new releases come out, requiring adjustments in any applications that use it.
-We have currently used PETSc versions 3.4-3.8 with GridPACK.
+We currently recommend using PETSc version 3.16 with GridPACK.

 PETSc is a complicated package with numerous options.
 PETSc needs to be built with MPI enabled and using the same MPI implementation used for GridPACK and the other libraries such as Boost and GA.
-It also needs to use C++ as the base language.
 Originally, GridPACK could only use PETSc if it was configured for complex support.
 The current GridPACK release can use either complex or real builds.
 However, most applications in GridPACK use complex matrices, so it is still preferable to configure PETSc to use complex variables.
-Refer to the [PETSc installation documentation](http://www.mcs.anl.gov/petsc/documentation/installation.html) for additional information on how to configure PETSc.
+Refer to the
+[PETSc installation documentation](http://www.mcs.anl.gov/petsc/documentation/installation.html)
+for additional information on how to configure PETSc.

 Configuring and building PETSc is done in the top level PETSc directory.
 One of the configuration variables that needs to be set when configuring and building PETSc is PETSC_ARCH.
-In the example below, PETSC_ARCH was set to `'arch-Darwin-cxx-opt'`.
+In the example below, PETSC_ARCH was set to `'arch-linux2-complex-opt'`.
 After the build is complete, there will be a directory beneath the top level directory with whatever name was assigned to PETSC_ARCH.
 This directory contains the include and lib directories for the PETSc libraries.